dfinity/sdk/docs/cli-reference/dfx-canister.md

 dfx canister deposit-cycles 1000000000000 hello
 ```

-To add 2T cycles to all canister specified in `dfx.json`, you can run the following command:
+To add 2T cycles to each individual canister specified in `dfx.json`, you can run the following command:

 ``` bash
 dfx canister deposit-cycles 2000000000000 --all